Embird Embroidery Software

 Follow Embird on Pinterest

-Reduction of image color is the process of decreasing the number of distinct colors used in an image.
-Instead of the potentially millions of colors available in a full-color image, a color-reduced image uses a smaller, limited set of colors.
-It can be a step in preparing a raster image to be used as a template for embroidery digitizing, where the number of thread colors is limited.
+Image color reduction is the process of decreasing the number of distinct colors within an image.
+Instead of the millions of colors found in a full-color image, a color-reduced image utilizes a limited, specific set.
+This is a critical step in preparing a raster image for use as an embroidery digitizing template, where the number of available thread colors is restricted.

-Studio provides a tool for reducing the color count in an image.
-It is accessible via the main menu > Image > Tools > Reduce Colors command.
+Studio includes a dedicated tool for color reduction, accessible via Main Menu > Image > Tools > Reduce Colors.

 Image Preprocessing

-A raster image placed in the background of the Work Area is typically used as a template to digitize an embroidery design from.
-Preprocessing the image can significantly speed up the digitizing process, especially for complex designs with many colors.
+A raster image placed in the background of the Work Area typically serves as a template for digitizing.
+Preprocessing the image can significantly accelerate the digitizing process, particularly for complex designs with high color counts.

-One possible approach is to convert the image from a full color scale to a limited palette of colors, thus getting a clear idea of the final thread count and their layout.
+One effective approach is to convert the image from a full color scale to a limited palette.
+This provides a clear visualization of the final thread count and the layout of the stitches.

 Raster image - full color scale